Efficiency & Scale

 What is a Phantom Drain?

 A Phantom Drain is an invisible time-leak caused by managing low-level staff, repeating instructions, or fixing administrative errors.
 While traditional outsourcing aims to save time, hiring a standard Virtual Assistant often creates a "Management Tax" that keeps the founder trapped.
-Elite Concierge solves this by deploying Executive VAs who operate with a "Zero-Instruction" mindset to reclaim 30+ hours of founder capacity per week.

 I. The Myth of the "Cheap" Virtual Assistant